What is the Library of Professional Coaching?

 “You’re like the Huffington Post of coaching!” ~ Eric Edmeades

-We are pleased to welcome you to the Library of Professional Coaching Library (LPC).
+We are pleased to welcome you to the Library of Professional Coaching (LPC).
 We’re glad you are here and hope you enjoy this Internet-based, free center that provides access to a carefully selected set of resources associated with the field and discipline of professional coaching.
-Over the past 9 years we have built an online library of professional coaching materials, with an initial focus on professional coaching within an organizational setting, but we quickly expanded to include high caliber materials relevant to all aspects of professional coaching.
+Over more than a decade we have built an online library of professional coaching materials, with an initial focus on professional coaching within an organizational setting, but we quickly expanded to include high caliber materials relevant to all aspects of professional coaching.
 Our library includes a growing pool of articles, videos, research briefs, dissertations and white papers which will serve as the ultimate Internet-based source of information about professional coaching.
 We strive to be an easily searchable database of trusted, high-caliber, vetted and peer-reviewed content.

 The video below will tell you a bit more about us: